Department of Defense Dependents Schools: Miscellaneous

 The Kaiserslautern District has the most DoDDS schools worldwide, and serves over 5,000 students.

 Beginning with the 2007–08 school year, Kaiserslautern High School merged with a neighboring elementary school.
 Students from Landstuhl Middle School and other students living in select areas were redistricted to Kaiserslautern starting with the 2008–09 school year.
 Current elementary students will attend Vogelweh Elementary.
 Therefore, KHS's student population will increase from 650 students to about 900.

 For every sports season, the schools compete in the DoDDS Championship, held at various locations.

+The American Overseas Schools Historical Society, a nonprofit located in Kansas, aims to collect and preserve memorabilia and materials related to DoDDS experiences and other types of American overseas educational experiences.